 Having a Crustless Spinach Quiche in the refrigerator is a delicious way to have a high protein, low carb breakfast ready to go!

-I’ve never been a proponent of starting my day with a carb-heavy, sugary breakfast.
+- I’ve never been a proponent of starting my day with a carb-heavy, sugary breakfast.
 That just puts me in the mood to crawl back into bed.
-This crustless quiche can easily be made ahead and then gently zapped in the microwave for an almost instant breakfast!
+This crustless quiche can easily be made ahead and then gently zapped in the microwave for an almost instant, healthy breakfast!

-Using all cheddar cheese or adding some Swiss into the mix would be nice, too.
+- Using all cheddar cheese or adding some Swiss into the mix would be nice, too.
 Try this easy spinach quiche with your favorite cheeses.
 It’s an extremely versatile recipe.